 Our second major finding that builds off of our first is that while there are an extremely large number of different characters that may be included when any one programmer is writing code, in reality only a small number of them truly matter when identifying commented out code.
 As has been repeatedly mentioned the greatest of these is spaces, which is a subject that we intend to research further as we deal with extraneous cases that seem to break this mold.
 That being said, our results are clear, when looking at the difference between a line of code and English prose the first and greatest difference that we are going to notice is the frequency of special characters and spaces.
 After reviewing our data, this is something that we cannot help but notice with the naked eye and defied our original expectations of what we thought that we were going to find.

 Abid, N.J., Dragan, N., Collard, M.L., and Maletic, J.I.
 2015.
 Using stereotypes in the automatic generation of natural language summaries for C++ methods.
 2015 IEEE International Conference on Software Maintenance and Evolution (ICSME), IEEE, 561–565.

 Bacchelli, A., Lanza, M., and Robbes, R. 2010.
 Linking e-mails and source code artifacts.
 Proceedings of the 32nd ACM/IEEE International Conference on Software Engineering - ICSE ’10, ACM Press, 375.

 Borstler, J. and Paech, B. 2016.
 The Role of Method Chains and Comments in Software Readability and Comprehension—An Experiment.
 IEEE Transactions on Software Engineering 42, 9, 886–898.

 Chen, H., Huang, Y., Liu, Z., Chen, X., Zhou, F., and Luo, X. 2019.
 Automatically detecting the scopes of source code comments.
 Journal of Systems and Software 153, 45–63.

 Collard, M.L. and Maletic, J.I. srcML. srcML.

 Cortes-Coy, L.F., Linares-Vasquez, M., Aponte, J., and Poshyvanyk, D. 2014.
 On Automatically Generating Commit Messages via Summarization of Source Code Changes.
 2014 IEEE 14th International Working Conference on Source Code Analysis and Manipulation, IEEE, 275–284.

 Dolfing, H. 2019.
 Case Study 4: The $440 Million Software Error at Knight Capital.
 In: The Project Success Model.
 Amazon.com Services LLC.

 Flisar, J. and Podgorelec, V. 2019.
 Identification of Self-Admitted Technical Debt Using Enhanced Feature Selection Based on Word Embedding.
 IEEE Access 7, 106475–106494.

 Haiduc, S., Aponte, J., Moreno, L., and Marcus, A. 2010.
 On the Use of Automated Text Summarization Techniques for Summarizing Source Code.
 2010 17th Working Conference on Reverse Engineering, IEEE, 35–44.

 Kohavi, R. A Study of Cross-Validation and Bootstrap for Accuracy Estimation and Model Selection.
 IJACAI ’95, 7.

 Linares-Vasquez, M., Cortes-Coy, L.F., Aponte, J., and Poshyvanyk, D. 2015.
 ChangeScribe: A Tool for Automatically Generating Commit Messages.
 2015 IEEE/ACM 37th IEEE International Conference on Software Engineering, IEEE, 709–712.

 Nakic-Alfirevic, T. and Durek, M. The Dvorak keyboard layout and possibilities of its regional adaptation.
 6.

 Ren, Y. and Ji, D. 2019.
 Learning to Detect Deceptive Opinion Spam: A Survey.
 IEEE Access 7, 42934–42945.

+scikit-learn developers.
+1.10.
+Decision Trees. scikit-learn. https://scikit-learn.org/stable/modules/tree.html.

 Song, X., Sun, H., Wang, X., and Yan, J. 2019.
 A Survey of Automatic Generation of Source Code Comments: Algorithms and Techniques.
 IEEE Access 7, 111411–111428.

 Steidl, D., Hummel, B., and Juergens, E. 2013.
 Quality analysis of source code comments.
 2013 21st International Conference on Program Comprehension (ICPC), IEEE, 83–92.

 Zhou, S., Xu, X., Liu, Y., Chang, R., and Xiao, Y. 2019.
 Text Similarity Measurement of Semantic Cognition Based on Word Vector Distance Decentralization With Clustering Analysis.
 IEEE Access 7, 107247–107258.